zysio1998/OOP-Test-2019-Starter/README.md

 | Drawing the resistors | 40 marks |
 | Use of git | 10 marks |

+To get full marks for use of git you should make at least 5 commented commits on your repo at regular intervals or whenever you get something working.

 Submit the URL to your git repository through [this link](https://docs.google.com/forms/d/e/1FAIpQLSc_5Xaakpf-ZKVQbPQ4e-bylAuziq1m3Wi6Hmf4p9EBAvV1sw/viewform)